Aisha-Ojey/Exploratory-and-Explanatory-Data-Visualization-Project/README.md

-# California Housing
+# Exploratory and Explanatory Data Visualization Project (California Housing Dataset)

 ## by Ojikutu Aisha

+### Introduction

+This project demonstrates the significance and value of data visualization techniques in the data analysis process.
+The project is divided into two parts: Exploratory Data Visualization (Part I) and Explanatory Data Visualization (Part II).
+The primary aim is to systematically explore and analyze a selected dataset using Python visualization libraries and then create polished explanatory visualizations to communicate the findings effectively.

+### Project Overview

+Part I - Exploratory Data Visualization
+In this part, we conducted an exploratory data analysis on a selected dataset.
+We used Python data science and visualization libraries such as NumPy, pandas, Matplotlib, and Seaborn to explore the dataset's variables and gain insights into its structure, patterns, and relationships.
+The process involved moving from simple univariate relationships to multivariate relationships, documenting our observations and questions along the way.

+Part II - Explanatory Data Visualization
+In Part II, we transformed our exploratory visualizations from Part I into polished explanatory visualizations.
+We created a short presentation to illustrate interesting properties, trends, and relationships discovered in the dataset.
+The goal was to communicate our findings effectively, ensuring design integrity in the visualizations.

-## Dataset
+### Dataset

-The dataset contains 20,640 observations and 10 features.
-The features are listed below:
-1. longitude
-2. latitude
-3. housing_median_age (Years)
-4. total_rooms
-5. total_bedrooms
-6. population
-7. households
-8. median_income (USD)
-9. median_house_value (USD)
-10. ocean_proximity

-The dataset can be found [here](https://www.kaggle.com/datasets/camnugent/california-housing-prices?select=housing.csv) on the page including the data features.
+We selected the "California Housing" dataset, which contains 20,640 observations and 10 features, including geographical and housing-related variables.
+The dataset's features include longitude, latitude, housing median age, total rooms, total bedrooms, population, households, median income, median house value, and ocean proximity.
+The dataset source can be found here.

-## Summary of Findings
+### Summary of Findings

+During our exploration, we made several key observations:

-In my research, I discovered that there is a high positive correlation between income and house value, meaning that a household's average income is related to the worth of the home they live in.
-I also learned that inland homes are less expensive than those on the ocean.
-Regardless of age, homes near the seaside and the Bay region tend to be more expensive.
+There is a high positive correlation between income and house value, indicating that a household's average income is related to their home's value.

-There were 207 empty observations was dropped in the dataset.
-Using the categorical feature `ocean_proximity`, most of the houses in the dataset are less than an hour to the ocean.
-During exploration, there is a linear relationship between the `median_income` and `median_house_value`.
-I also found out that `housing_median_age` does not have any relationship with `median house_value`.
-Another unexpected finding is that the 'median house value' as shown on the map is higher the closer the homes are near the 'ocean' or 'bay area'.
+Homes near the ocean or bay area tend to be more expensive, regardless of age.
+There is a linear relationship between median income and median house value.
+Housing median age does not exhibit a strong relationship with median house value.

-## Key Insights for Presentation
+Key Insights for Presentation

-I utilized a scatter plot to illustrate the link between "median income" and "median house value" for the presentation.
-The distribution of "median income," "housing median age," and "median house value" was then displayed.
-After that, I create a chart that displays the houses' spatial distribution, location, and value.
+For our explanatory presentation, we focused on the following insights:

+Illustrating the correlation between median income and median house value using a scatter plot.
+Displaying distributions of median income, housing median age, and median house value using appropriate visualizations.
+Highlighting the impact of geographical location (ocean proximity) on house values.
+How to View the Presentation
+To view the presentation slide deck, follow these steps:

+Convert the Part_II_slide_deck_template.ipynb notebook file to a slide deck using the provided Cell Toolbar and Slide Type assignments.
+Generate the slide deck by running the following command in the last code cell of the notebook: css
+Copy code
+!jupyter nbconvert Part_II_slide_deck_template.ipynb --to slides --post serve --no-input --no-prompt

+### Conclusion

+This project underscores the importance of data visualization in data analysis.
+Through exploratory analysis and explanatory visualization, we gained insights into relationships within the dataset.
+Our findings highlighted the role of factors such as income and geographical location in influencing house values.
+By effectively communicating these insights, we demonstrate the power of visualizations in conveying complex information.